Post-adoption support FAQs

 You can get in touch with us using the contact details below.

-Write to us: Social Care and Early Help, Halford House, 91 Charles Street, Leicester, LE1 1HL
+Write to us: Fostering and Adoption Centre, Halford House, 91 Charles Street, Leicester, LE1 1HL

 Ring us on: 0116 454 4540 - Social worker available 10am to 2pm Monday to Friday.